How to write a grief letter without saying goodbye

 Once you’ve finished the letter, there’s no need to rush into reading it back.
 Take your time, and when you’re ready, you might find that reading it aloud or even tucking it away in a safe place offers some comfort.

 "I’ll be thinking of [Loved One] at the funeral service and in the days that follow.
-I hope to honor their memory by [mention specific ways you plan to honor them, such as lighting a candle, sharing stories, etc.]."
+I hope to honor their memory in my own way by lighting a candle or sharing happy memories."

 Writing a grief letter is a way to bridge the gap between mourning and comfort, helping to light the path forward for those who are struggling.
 And though there are no perfect words for loss, the act of showing up with empathy and care will always be appreciated.